brunokoga/Montevideo/magicItems_dir/intelligentItems.md

 ## Item Ego

 Ego is a measure of the total power and force of personality that an item possesses.
-An item's Ego score is the sum of all of its Ego modifiers plus an additional bonus for the cost of the base magic item (excluding the cost of all of the intelligent item enhancements.
+An item's Ego score is the sum of all of its Ego modifiers plus an additional bonus for the cost of the base magic item (excluding the cost of all of the intelligent item enhancements).
 An item's Ego score helps determine whether the item or the character is dominant in their relationship, as detailed below.

 | Base Magic Item Value | Ego Modifier |
 | --- | --- |